 • Every non-b/f token after an anchor attends to it: 1.000 for all four heads

-• Forcing L1 head 2 to attend to last non-b/f position gives 1.000 accuracy; first position gives 0.002 — the last position always contains the full fingerprint
+• Forcing L1 head 2 to attend to last non-b/f position gives 1.000 accuracy; first position gives 0.002.
+The last position always contains the full fingerprint

 • Head 2 logit contribution scales with anchor count (0→4 anchors produces monotonically increasing rightward shift)